ShingZhanho/HKOSharp/NineDaysWeather_Constructors.md

 #### Remarks

-LocalWeatherForecast can be only instantized within the assembly.
+NineDaysWeather can only be instantized within the assembly.